-While policyholders are struggling to obtain payment of their insurance claim, they often presume that their insurance company will fully pay their claim when their home is damaged.
+Policyholders often presume that their insurance company will fully pay their claim when their home is damaged.
 If you are a homeowner who has reliably met your obligation to make premium payments for years, you have every reason to expect your insurance company to fulfill its obligations under your homeowner’s policy.
 When your insurance company fails to fulfill its duties to investigate, adjust and pay your claim, your attempts to use the legal process to force your insurance carrier to comply with the terms of the policy can be derailed by procedural errors.

 One of the most important procedural issues that policyholders need to understand is the statute of limitations.
 In Medical Data Systems, Inc. v.
 Coastal Ins.
-Group, Inc., Florida’s Fourth District Court of Appeals considered the issue of calculation of the statute of limitations against an insurance agent for negligence in procuring liability coverage.
+Group, Inc., Florida’s Fourth District Court of Appeals considered the calculation of the statute of limitations issue against an insurance agent for negligence in procuring liability coverage.
 The policyholder, Medical Data Systems (“MDS”), was a medical debt collector, but no liability insurance was secured by the insurance broker.

 After MDS was sued under the Fair Debt Collections Act, the insured retained an attorney and paid an initial retainer fee.
 The insurance company denied coverage because the policy purchased did not include liability coverage.
 The policyholder eventually settled the liability claims brought by the debtors.